 How is ALS different?

 ALS, by contrast, is a far more complex molecule and is physically much larger.
 This means that it is practically impossible for ALS molecules to penetrate the outer layers of the skin and so reach the delicate underlying layers of cells.
 Due to this difference, ALS is regarded as being considerably less irritating than SLS – on a scale of 0 to 10, where the potential irritancy of water is 0 and that of SLS is 10, ALS scores around 4 – clearly far less irritating than SLS.

 SLS and ALS-free shampoos

-If you still wish to avoid hair care products containing ALS, then you should choose one of our Daily Aloe, Moisturising, Irritated Scalp or Intensive Repair shampoos, all of which use different surfactants.
+If you still wish to avoid hair care products containing ALS, then you should avoid our Clarifying Vitamin Shampoo.
+All of our other organic shampoos use different surfactants.
 Full ingredients lists are available on each product page.